nsharma3150/nsharma3150.github.io/_pages/about_me.md

 Currently, I'm pursuing my Master's in Neural Information Processing at the University of Tübingen (1.24/4.0), supported by the Deutschlandstipendium scholarship.
 As a research assistant at the [Mental Health Mapping Lab](https://mhm-lab.github.io/) under [Dr. Thomas Wolfers](https://thomaswolfers.github.io/), I've been exploring the intersection of healthcare and AI, developing interpretable models for clinical applications.
 I'm particularly proud of our work on postoperative delirium prediction, where we emphasized model interpretability through SHAP values to ensure clinical relevance.

 🧪 **Current Focus**

-My current research at the Bethge Lab, under [Prof. Matthias Bethge](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/physik/institute/institut-fuer-theoretische-physik/arbeitsgruppen/ag-bethge/) and [Dr. Cagatay Yildiz](https://cagatayyildiz.github.io/) at the [Bethge Lab](https://bethgelab.org/), investigates how language models acquire and represent knowledge during training.
-This work combines my interests in theoretical understanding and practical applications.
-I'm also developing a GAMLSS-based Python package for neuroimaging applications, already in use by lab members.

-🧪 **Current Focus**